 BACKGROUND:

 Breast cancer screening has had a major impact on reducing breast cancer mortality.
 In breast screening programmes, mammography (MG) is the most commonly used modality to diagnose breast cancer, although other modalities such as magnetic resonance imaging (MRI) or ultrasound (US) provide complimentary information.
 In addition to genetic mutations, family history and age, among others, parenchymal breast structure is regarded as an important risk factor associated with breast cancer.
 It is also widely accepted that breast cancer treatment not only depends on the stage at which the cancer has been detected but also on its molecular structure, being some cancers more aggressive than others.
-For instance the triple negative breast cancer (TNBC) is one of the most aggressive for which is also difficult to find an effective treatment.
+For instance, the triple negative breast cancer (TNBC) is one of the most aggressive for which is also difficult to find an effective treatment.
 There is also early evidence that imaging features could provide significant information to discriminate molecular sub-types.

 MAIN OBJECTIVE